MicrosoftDocs/azure-devops-docs/docs/boards/get-started/sign-up-invite-teammates.md

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

 Sign up for an Azure DevOps organization and Azure Boards to begin planning and tracking work.
 This sequence walks you through the sign-up process for users located in the United States and that sign up through [azure.com/boards](https://azure.microsoft.com/services/devops/boards/?nav=min).
-In the end, you'll have a project that uses the [Basic process for work tracking](./what-is-azure-boards.md).
+In the end, you'll have a project that uses the  Basic, Agile, or Scrum process for tracking work using work items as described in [What is Azure Boards?](./what-is-azure-boards.md)

-You can sign up for free with either a Microsoft or GitHub account.
+You can sign up for free with a Microsoft or GitHub account.
 If you don't have a Microsoft account, this article will guide you in acquiring one.

 > [!div class="mx-imgBorder"]
 > ![Create new project dialog](media/acquisition/start-free-azure-boards.png)